-INTRODUCTION Ministers from 47 countries are in Zaire for the fourth biannual conference of the Economic Commission for Africa (ECA).
+Background: INTRODUCTION Ministers from 47 countries are in Zaire for the fourth biannual conference of the Economic Commission for Africa (ECA).
 The commission is a United Nations regional organisation which initiates and takes part in programmes for Africa's economic development.
 The conference opened in Kinshasa on Friday (25 February).

 SYNOPSIS: Zaire's President, Mobutu Sese Seko, is host for the conference.
 He has been among those leaders of developing nations who have called in the past for a new world economic order.
 He repeated that call when he addressed the ministers on the opening day and said that the members of the Economic Commission for Africa could play a major part in any change in the world's economic system if they could develop a united plan.
 The ECA co-operates with a number of other international groups in African projects in its aim to provide a stronger economy for the continent.
 An African Joint Agriculture Division has been formed in conjunction with the Food and Agricultural Organisation (FAO) and a programme has been launched for a pen-African telecommunications system.